Female Uesugi Kenshin theory: Theory

 According to some accounts of Kenshin's personal life, he had an interest in traditionally feminine subjects, such as historical novels, poetry, and calligraphy aimed at the female audience.
 Kenshin's appearance was reportedly feminine; portraits of Kenshin made in the Edo period (1600–1868) tried to reinforce a masculine appearance, while those of the Sengoku period (1467–1615) display a more female appearance, with fair skin and long hair.
 Kenshin was the only one allowed to freely enter the women's quarters in the Kyoto Imperial Palace, which was a rare occurrence.
 Kenshin had neither biological children nor wife or concubine.
 His relations with women and men are only written of in tales and nothing is historically proven.

 Critics of this theory claim that women could not succeed to the leadership of a samurai clan.
 Advocates of the theory refute the critics by noting that women leaders of samurai clans were not entirely unknown during the 16th century, as was the case of Tachibana Ginchiyo, Ii Naotora, Lady Otsuya, Otazu, Onamihime and others.
 Although this theory is not considered valid in academia, it has impacted Kenshin's representation in culture and popular imagination.
 Various fictional works have utilized the femininity theory, portraying Kenshin as female or featuring gender-neutral interpretations.
 These include novels, manga, and video games, each incorporating elements of the theory in their narratives or character designs.
-Additionally, some adaptations of historical events, like NHK's Taiga drama "Fuurin Kazan," have drawn inspiration from the femininity theory in portraying Kenshin.
+Additionally, some adaptations of historical events, like NHK's Taiga drama "Fuurin Kazan," have drawn inspiration from the theory by portraying Kenshin as a feminine or androgynous bishōnen, counter to Kenshin's masculine portrayals in many Edo-period portrayals.

 In fact, it is said that Kenshin's body was not cremated but preserved with armor and lacquer and has been enshrined in the Yonezawa Uesugi clan cemetery since 1876.
 However, due to the Uesugi family's reverence for the remains as sacred objects, no academic research has been allowed.